 Hyundai i20 R5 claims first British Championship victory

 Tom Cave claimed the first British Rally Championship victory for the i20 R5 at the West Cork Rally (March 16-17), the second round of the 2019 season.
-Cave and co-driver James Morgan finished third overall on the event, which brought together teams from the British championship and their Irish Tarmac counterparts.
-The pair was part of a close battle for the BRC win throughout the weekend, but moved ahead after setting the fastest times overall on stages 13 and 14 to claim maximum points for the national series and a spot on the overall podium.
+Cave and co-driver James Morgan finished third overall in the event, which brought together teams from the British championship and their Irish Tarmac counterparts.
+The pair was part of a close battle for the BRC win throughout the weekend but moved ahead after setting the fastest times overall on stages 13 and 14 to claim maximum points for the national series and a spot on the overall podium.

 Podium places for Hyundai España supported crews on tarmac season opener